The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Your signed DS-157, or if you were required to submit an I-360 petition, your signed Form I-360.

 - Copies of your recommendation letter, employment verification letter, and other documents you submitted in the COM application process.

 Who can you bring to the interview?

 - If you have an attorney, your attorney can join you in the waiting room and at the interview.
-The attorney must provide a valid Form G-28 or Form G-28i to the Embassy before the interview and receive approval from the Embassy.
-Attorneys should notify the relevant Embassy to avoid any issues entering the Embassy.
+The attorney must provide a valid Form G-28 or Form G-28i to the Embassy before the interview and receive approval from the Embassy to attend the interview.
 They should include the date and time of your interview in the request.

 - Applicants may bring one person to help if they are elderly, disabled, or a minor child.
 If you need someone to help you, notify the Embassy.
 Send the person’s name and biographic information as far in advance as possible to avoid any issues entering the Embassy.
 Include the date and time of your interview in your request.